 Often, the Faith-Community is ignored when discussing addiction recovery, treatment, or even prevention.
 When taking a closer look, you will find this group immersed in the local community and carrying the burden of this problem.
 The Faith community can assist those who do not have healthcare, and many times offer a less expensive, and apparently more effective, option.
 The programs within this community are typically staffed with caring people who have a personal mission to help the addicted.
 The economic impact is far-reaching.
 And unfortunately, there are simply not enough studies done on faith-based programs.

 This is what we know.
-The 40-60% of people who are able to break free from addictions through Faith-Based Programs are no longer a burden to the taxpayer.
+A Motley Fool review reports that the 40-60% of people who are able to break free from addictions through Faith-Based Programs are no longer a burden to the taxpayer.
 They no longer occupy a bed in jail.
 They are no longer a drain on the healthcare system with addiction-related medical emergencies.
 This percentage of individuals are working jobs, providing for their families, and they bring a contribution to the functionality of our society.
 I am personally, one single person, fortunate enough, to be counted in that 40-60% rate listed above.
 Therefore, I am not just referring to THEM.
 As a result, I have now dedicated myself, and my life, to a career in Faith-Based Addiction Recovery.

 Faith-Based Programs provide the infrastructure needed to combat the addiction epidemic that has been sweeping this nation.
 This is an URGENT matter.
 Local, state, and federal government along with community leaders need to consider the Faith Community and Faith-Based Recovery as a runner in the race to a solution.